NANCY S. (STICKNEY) PADDOCK

 B. March 11, 1834 in New Hampshire (also given as Berlin, Washington County, VT)

 D. October 22, 1911 in Lake County, IL

 Find A Grave memorial (click here)

-- Father: David Stickney born October 6, 1803 in Haverhill, Essex County, MA son of Jeremiah Stickney (1758-1837) and Elizabeth (Flanders) Stickney (1758-1851); married (1) Elizabeth Davis “Betsey” Hoyt on October 2, 1826, she was born in 1805 and died on January 6, 1829, buried in Hill Center Churchyard, Hill Center, Merrimack County, NH; married (2) Cynthia Culver on May 25, 1829, she was born August 16, 1809 in Berlin, Washington County, VT and died December 25, 1890 in Montpelier, Washington County, Vt; buried in Berlin Corner Cemetery, Berlin Corners, Washington County, VT; David was a Clergyman of the Methodist Episcopal Church; enlisted April 28, 1847 as Chaplain of a Vermont regiment; served in the Mexican – American War; David died November 13, 1847 in Mexico City of camp fever; buried in Berlin Corner Cemetery, Berlin Corners, Washington County, VT;
+- Father: David Stickney born October 6, 1803 in Haverhill, Essex County, MA, son of Jeremiah Stickney (1758-1837) and Elizabeth (Flanders) Stickney (1758-1851); married (1) Elizabeth Davis “Betsey” Hoyt on October 2, 1826, born in 1805 and died on January 6, 1829, buried in Hill Center Churchyard, Hill Center, Merrimack County, NH; married (2) Cynthia Culver on May 25, 1829, born August 16, 1809 in Berlin, Washington County, VT and died December 25, 1890 in Montpelier, Washington County, Vt; buried in Berlin Corner Cemetery, Berlin Corners, Washington County, VT; David was a Clergyman of the Methodist Episcopal Church; enlisted April 28, 1847 as Chaplain of a Vermont regiment; served in the Mexican – American War; David died November 13, 1847 in Mexico City of camp fever; buried in Berlin Corner Cemetery, Berlin Corners, Washington County, VT

 According to the Vermont Watchman and State Journal (Montpelier VT) Thursday, December 23, 1847, page 2:

 P. Bates, of Derby, Vt., a discharged teamster, died on board the steamer McKim in the Gulf of Mexico, on the 5th inst.